jjttcc/s-splat-todo/README.md

 *.stodo-shell* file, to simply suppress all *proca* actions that would normally occur on attachment files that reside in that directory.

-### .stodo_utilities
+### .stodo\_utilities

-The file *scripts/.stodo_utilities* is a bash script file that defines several aliases and convenience functions.
+The file *scripts/.stodo\_utilities* is a bash script file that defines several aliases and convenience functions.
 You'll likely find some or many of these facilities useful.
-An easy way to use the script is to first copy it to your $HOME directory and then source it from your user profile file - for example, for *bash* and other *sh-based* shells, you can insert this line at an appropriate place in your profile file (*~/.bash_profile*, in the case of bash):
+An easy way to use the script is to first copy it to your $HOME directory and then source it from your user profile file - for example, for *bash* and other *sh-based* shells, you can insert this line at an appropriate place in your profile file (*~/.bash\_profile*, in the case of bash):

 `. ~/.stodo_utilities`

-Unfortunately, there is no separate documentation for *.stodo_utilities*.
-You'll need to look through the file, especially the comments for function headers and aliases, to glean what could be useful for you.
+You can find documentation on the *.stodo\_utilities* file in:
+`scripts/README.md`

+Note that currently this document is small and very incomplete, so, if you're so inclined, you might want to take a look at the *.stodo\_utilities* file to get a sense of what's available and what facilities might be useful to you.

 ## Name